build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/join_us.md

 The purpose of this call is to understand if and how you could fit into the team.
 By this point in our process we've thrown away the job description for the role you've applied for and have started to co-create a role with you.
 Help us with this process by giving as much relevant background about your passions as possible.
 If we have a hypothesis for how you could fit into a full time role we will proceed to the second round.

+You should be prepared to discuss the following:
+* How did you find Ockam and what inspired you to apply for this role?
+* Why do you want to work at an early stage, 'Silicon Valley' startup?
+* What do you think about Ockam's High Performance Team culture, [based on this video](https://www.ockam.io/learn/how-to-guides/high-performance-team/)
+* What about the [problem that Ockam is solving](https://www.ockam.io/learn) interests you?
+* What [level](https://www.ockam.io/learn/how-to-guides/high-performance-team/join_us/#give-us-an-honest-assessment-of-your-level) do you think you are?
+Can you cite examples from your previous work that aligns with specific qualities in our levels guide?

 ### Second round

 This is a 50 minute technical interview with [Mrinal Wadhwa](https://www.linkedin.com/in/mrinalwadhwa/), Ockam's CTO.
 We will want to dig deep into things you've built and technologies you've used.

+Bring a demo - we'll be impressed.

 ### OSS collaboration project